-On May 29, 2015, we filed a prospectus supplement to our Registration Statement on Form S-3 (Registration No. 333-200410) registering \$15.0 million of our common stock that we may issue and sell to Aspire Capital from time to time pursuant to the 2015 Aspire Purchase Agreement described under Item 1.
-Business - Overview - Recent Business Highlights, together with the 450,000 Commitment Shares issued to Aspire Capital in consideration for entering into the 2015 Aspire Purchase Agreement.
+On May 29, 2015, we filed a prospectus supplement to our Registration Statement on Form S-3 (Registration No. 333-200410) registering \$15.0 million of our common stock that we may issue and sell to Aspire Capital from time to time pursuant to the purchase agreement that we entered into with Aspire Capital on May 15, 2015, which is described under Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources, together with 450,000 commitment shares issued to Aspire Capital in consideration for entering into the purchase agreement.
 It is anticipated that shares offered to Aspire Capital will be sold over a period of up to 36 months from the date of the prospectus supplement.
-The number of shares ultimately offered for sale to Aspire Capital is dependent upon the number of shares we elect to sell to Aspire Capital under the 2015 Aspire Purchase Agreement.
-Depending upon market liquidity at the time, sales of shares of our common stock under the 2015 Purchase Agreement may cause the trading price of our common stock to decline.
+The number of shares ultimately offered for sale to Aspire Capital is dependent upon the number of shares we elect to sell to Aspire Capital under the agreement.
+Depending upon market liquidity at the time, sales of shares of our common stock under the agreement with Aspire Capital may cause the trading price of our common stock to decline.

-Aspire Capital may ultimately purchase all, some or none of the \$15.0 million of our common stock that we may sell under the 2015 Aspire Purchase Agreement.
-After Aspire Capital has acquired shares under the 2015 Aspire Purchase Agreement, it may sell all, some or none of those shares.
-Sales to Aspire Capital by us pursuant to the 2015 Aspire Purchase Agreement may result in substantial dilution to the interests of other holders of our common stock.
+Aspire Capital may ultimately purchase all, some or none of the \$15.0 million of our common stock that we may sell under the agreement.
+After Aspire Capital has acquired shares under the agreement, it may sell all, some or none of those shares.
+Sales to Aspire Capital by us pursuant to the agreement may result in substantial dilution to the interests of other holders of our common stock.
 The sale of a substantial number of shares of our common stock to Aspire Capital, or anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect sales.
-However, we have the right to control the timing and amount of any sales of our shares to Aspire Capital and the 2015 Aspire Purchase Agreement may be terminated by us at any time at our discretion without any cost to us.
+However, we have the right to control the timing and amount of any sales of our shares to Aspire Capital and the agreement with Aspire Capital may be terminated by us at any time at our discretion without any cost to us.